Simulation Educator Training (SET) course

 In this lighthearted – yet educational – testimonial presented during the 2015 Simulation Summit, Dr. Posner explains how debriefing has evolved in recent years; shares important tips and advice for the beginner debriefer; and explains why aspiring debriefers should sign up for the Simulation Educator Training (SET)course.

-The SET course is an accredited self-assessment program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by University of Ottawa’s Office of Continuing Medical Education on March 20, 2013.
-The program expires in March 2017.
-Remember to visit MAINPORT to record your learning and outcomes.
-For the SET pre-course component, you may claim a maximum of five hours.
-For the SET simulation (face-to-face) component, you may claim a maximum of 21 hours.
-All credits are automatically calculated.
+This activity is an Accredited Simulation Activity (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the University of Ottawa’s Office of Continuing Professional Development.
+You may claim a maximum of 27.25 hours (credits are automatically calculated).

 A $50 administration fee will be charged for all cancelled registrations and there is no refund for cancellations within 14 days of the first day of the course.